Freshman Application Process

 We ask you to provide a list of extracurricular activities to get to know you better.
 We're not looking for students who have 400 activities.

-Instead, we would rather see that you have been involved in a few activities, advanced in leadership and been committed to an activity/organization.
+Instead, we would rather see that you have been involved in a few activities that demonstrate leadership experience and that you have been committed to an activity/organization.
 Be sure to give us a sense of how much time you spend in your activities and highlight any leadership roles.
 Make sure to explain any activities you think the committee may not know or understand.
 Though we know what it means to be an Eagle Scout, we may not know what it means to be a member of the STAR club at your school.

 When you apply to Marquette, we look at the big picture, including: